 Blue Cash cards from American Express®

 Either American Express Blue Cash card is a great choice to carry on your vacation.
-You’ll earn 2 percent cash back at U.S. gas stations and select U.S. department stores with the Everyday card and 3% with the Preferred– perfect if you realize you forgot to pack a clothing item you’ll need during your trip.
+You’ll earn 3 percent cash back at U.S. gas stations with the Preferred card and 2% back at U.S. gas stations and select U.S. department stores with the Everyday– perfect if you realize you forgot to pack a clothing item you’ll need during your trip.

 Bank of America® Cash Rewards credit card